 Also try shopping for unpopular-styled Ray-Bans at Nordstrom Rack for $60 polarized.
 Or if wide-frame glasses are needed, FatHeadz.

 We prefer metal frames rather than the plastics such as famous styles Rayban Wayfarer.
-Our favorite Aviators are Randolph Sportsman or Concord Fusion, however, they are slightly getting more expensive ($300 retail and rarely going on sale for less than $150).
+Our favorite Aviators are Randolph Sportsman, however, they are slightly getting more expensive ($300 retail and rarely going on sale for less than $150).
 We would purchase fashion brands on eBay such as the below options:

 Over-expensive retail but unique: Blake Kuwahara $500+ super unique styles, Etnia Barcelona $300 – tons of colors and styles, Italiaindependent $150-$300, Jacques Marie Mage $800+, LGRWorld, Linda Farrow, Matsuda, Morgenthal Frederics, Serengeti, Theo Eyewear, Viu, Sunday Somewhere, Rigards, Retrosuperfuture $300, Mykita

 Best Activity / Sport / Cycling Sunglasses

 Oakley Radar EV Advancer $240 [Amazon] Advancer means that the nose piece has the option to jut the sunglasses out (hold them further away from your face) to defog them.
 The Radar model is larger, thus more viewing than the Path model.
 EV means the improved Radar with “extended vision” meaning it sits higher and has 4mm more viewing above the nose bridge for cycling (46mm vs 42mm).
 The unobtainium rubber also gets more grippy as one sweats, instead of less.

 Eyesight Myths: WebMD Source